joernnilsson/nicehash-autowithdraw/README.md

 ### Auth
 The script needs a cookie from Nicehash for authentication.
-Log into Nicehash and user the [cookie.txt](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg?hl=en) extension for Chrome to save cookie.txt to the data folder.
+Log into Nicehash and use the [cookie.txt](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg?hl=en) extension for Chrome to save cookie.txt to the data folder.

 ### Run
 	COINBASE_ACCOUNT=coinbase-emai@address.com python3 auto-withdraw.py